-Glaucoma describes a group of eye disorders that causes damage to the optic nerve.
-This degenerative eye disease is one of the leading causes of chronic blindness in the US.
-Open-angle glaucoma is the most common form of glaucoma in the United States.
+Glaucoma describes a group of eye diseases that cause damage to the optic nerve.
+This degenerative eye disease is one of the leading causes of chronic blindness in the United States.
+Open-angle glaucoma is the most common form of glaucoma.

 Copyright © Nucleus Medical Media, Inc.